davep/davep.github.com/content/posts/2022/2022-08-23-i-must-be-getting-old.md

 my first ever attempt at writing some non-trivial Elisp code).

 So... yeah... here we are.
-I'm now old enough to have written some Emacs Lisp code, had it required by the FSF for inclusion in Emacs, had it live in there for something like two decades, and then *become obselete*!
+I'm now old enough to have written some Emacs Lisp code, had it requested by the FSF for inclusion in Emacs, had it live in there for something like two decades, and then *become obselete*!

 [//]: # (2022-08-23-I-must-be-getting-old.md ends here)